-Therefore, the Commission finds that the proposed project, as conditioned, would minimize disturbance to sensitive anadromous fish by restricting the timing of the in-stream work.
+Therefore, the Commission finds that the proposed project, as conditioned, would minimize disturbance to sensitive anadromous fish by restricting the timing and location of work within the Mad River bed area.
 Furthermore, the water quality mitigation measures discussed below will also ensure that adverse impacts to sensitive fish species are minimized.